microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-powerbi-purchases-kpis.md

 ---
 ### No. of Purchase Invoices
 **Formula**
-- This KPI calculates the number of unique posted purchase invoices by countint the distinct count of the Document No. column from the Purchases table where Document Type = Purchase Invoice and Source Type = Value Entries Invoiced.
+- This measure calculates the number of unique posted purchase invoices by countint the distinct count of the Document No. column from the Purchases table where Document Type = Purchase Invoice and Source Type = Value Entries Invoiced.

 **Data Sources**
 - Purchase Line